 Fees for Pacific Labour Scheme (PLS) and Seasonal Worker Program (SWP) employees

-For arrivals up to 30 June 2021 the NSW Government will subsidise the cost of mandatory quarantine at the rate of $1,500 per person.
-This subsidy will apply to workers entering NSW under these schemes up to 30 June 2021.
+For arrivals up during the 2021/22 financial year the NSW Government will subsidise the cost of mandatory quarantine at the rate of $1,500 per person.
+This subsidy will apply to workers entering NSW under these schemes during the 2021/22 financial year.